SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Create a program that calculates how many hours will be necessary for an architect to complete some projects.
+Create a program that calculates how many hours will be necessary for an architect to complete a given number of projects.

-Creating one project takes 3 hours.
+Finishing a project takes 3 hours.

 ## Input
 Read **two lines** from the console: